MobSlicer152/billionsort/README.md

 It uses SDL for platform abstraction and graphics, and the STL (`std::shuffle`/`std::sort`) for shuffling and sorting the list.

-It requires about 8 gigabytes of memory, 4 for the array and 4 for the framebuffer.
-I tried using the framebuffer directly as the array, but there was no pleasant way to visualize the values and still have a billion individual ones.
+It uses a memory mapped file to store the data, which is 8GB in total.
+4GB for the actual numbers, and another 4 for the framebuffer.
+If you have enough memory to hold the entire file, it probably doesn't matter that it's a file.

-I have an Intel Core i7-13700K and 32GB of RAM, and it takes ~249s in debug mode and 89.44s in release to complete the sorting, using MSVC's `std::sort` on Windows 11 10.0.26200.5641
+I have an Intel Core i7-13700K and 32GB of RAM, and it takes ~249s in debug mode and 89.44s in release to complete the sorting, using MSVC's `std::sort` on Windows 11 10.0.26200.5641.
+This was before the memory mapped version.

 ### Building